The Intern (2015 film)

-The Intern is a 2015 American comedy drama film directed, written, and co-produced by Nancy Meyers.
-The film stars Robert De Niro, Anne Hathaway, and Rene Russo.
+The Intern is a 2015 American comedy drama film directed, written and co-produced by Nancy Meyers.
+The film stars Robert De Niro, Anne Hathaway and Rene Russo.

 The plot follows a 70-year-old widower who becomes a senior intern at a fashion website, where he forms an unlikely friendship with the company's workaholic CEO.

 The Intern was released on September 25, 2015, by Warner Bros.
+Pictures.
 The film received mixed reviews from critics, though De Niro and Hathaway's performances were praised, and grossed $195 million worldwide against a $35 million production budget.

 Plot

-70-year-old widower Ben Whittaker, a retired executive from DEX One, finds himself bored with retirement.
-He applies to fill the newly created position of senior intern at About The Fit, a fast-growing e-commerce fashion startup in Brooklyn.
+70-year-old widower Ben Whittaker, a retired executive from Dex One, finds himself bored with retirement.
+He applies to fill the newly created position of senior intern at About the Fit, a fast-growing e-commerce fashion startup in Brooklyn.

-Ben impresses everyone and is one of three senior interns hired.
+Ben impresses everyone and is one of three interns hired.
 He is assigned to work with CEO Jules Ostin, who is somewhat skeptical at first and ignores him.
 However, Ben wins over his co-workers with his congeniality and his helpful advice on life and work.

 One morning, Ben organizes a longtime messy desk that Jules has been agonizing about, winning her good graces.
 Later, looking out a window, he notices Jules's chauffeur drinking.
-Going outside, he persuades him to leave.
-Ben then acts as her chauffeur and drives Jules home—a role he will continue to fill in the coming days.
+Going outside, Ben persuades him to leave.
+Acting as her chauffeur, he drives Jules home.

-On their first drive together, Ben asks Jules some personal questions, so she asks her VP Cameron to reassign him.
-However, that evening, they bond when she discovers that he worked for almost 40 years in the same building that About The Fit now occupies.
+The next day, Jules's driver does not show up, so Becky asks Ben to pick her up.
+When he asks Jules some personal questions, she asks her VP Cameron to reassign him.
+However, that evening, they bond when she discovers that he worked for almost 40 years in the same building that About the Fit now occupies.
 The next morning, Jules learns that Cameron has replaced Ben as her intern with Doris, a terrible driver who nearly crashes.
 Jules finds Ben and apologizes, begging him to come back, which he does.

 Jules starts assigning Ben work, and he helps lighten her workload.
-He also begins a relationship with About The Fit's in-house massage therapist, Fiona.
+He also begins a relationship with About the Fit's in-house massage therapist, Fiona.
 When Jules accidentally sends a scathing email about her mother to her mother, Ben volunteers to take some co-workers to break into her mother's house to delete it from her mother's computer.
 They narrowly avoid getting caught by the police in the process.